cenguofei/Luminary-android/README.md

 ## The Light Mode Screens
 ![The other screens](docs/images/light.png)

-## More Screenshots see directory 'docs/images'
+## More Screenshots see directory <a href ="https://github.com/cenguofei/Luminary-android/tree/main/docs/images">

 # Architecture